passiomatic/super-hammer/README.md

 ## Superpowers?
 Yeah, added features which original Rock Hammer doesn't have.
 There are:

-### A grid system
+### Grid system
 Rock Hammer by design doesn't include a grid system.
-Lately I've been using [Unsemantic][u] CSS framework a lot, so I added it to the mix.
+Lately I'm using [Unsemantic][u] CSS framework a lot, so I added it to the mix.

-### Some vector icons
+### Vector icons
-[Font Awesome][fa] is an icon collection distributed as a web font.
+[Font Awesome][fa] is an icon collection distributed as web font.
 It's very handy to use and I've found myself to use it more and more in my recent projects.

 ## A note on directory names
 Ruby on Rails and other popular web frameworks prefer to name directories holding static assets as "stylesheets", "images" and "javascripts" so I've changed those accordingly.

 ## Other changes
-I don't use [Hammer for Mac][h] yet - someone could argue that I should - so I cut all the HTML partials from Super Hammer.
+I don't use [Hammer for Mac][h] yet — someone could argue that I should — so I cut all the HTML partials from Super Hammer.

 ## Working with SASS files

-First download SASS utilities at [sass-lang.com/install](http://sass-lang.com/install).
+First, download SASS at [sass-lang.com/install](http://sass-lang.com/install).

 Update all.css with your latest changes: